imbo/imbo/docs/usage/configuration.rst

 This event listener can be used to enforce a maximum size (height and width, not byte size) of **new** images.
 Enabling this event listener will not change images already added to Imbo.

-The event listener listens to a special event:
+The event listener subscribes to the following event:

 * ``image.put.imagepreparation.post``